 A Message from Delta School Board Chairperson, Val Windsor

-My hope is that on Monday, you will all take time to reflect on the deep impact our teachers, school and district administrators and all other staff have had on our students, especially throughout the pandemic.
+Today, on this important day, my hope is that you will all take time to reflect on and acknowledge the deep impact our teachers, school and district administrators and all other staff continue to have on our students.

 A Message from Delta School District Superintendent, Doug Sheppard

 I would like to add to Val’s comments and share some of my thoughts on why World Teachers’ Day is important to Delta School District.

 “Never have teachers been more wanted and needed than today.
 The educational disruptions and school closures caused by the COVID-19 pandemic have confirmed the crucial role of teachers in maintaining learning continuity, but also in sustaining the very dynamics of households, families and communities.
 During the current crisis, we have witnessed how teachers have been at the heart of educational responses: they have provided online teaching and learning; they have prepared take-home packages for students living in rural and remote areas that lack the connectivity and technologies needed to pursue online learning; they have adapted their practices and diversified the formats, means and contents of education to cater for the needs of learners, including their socioemotional well-being; and they have preserved and reinforced social interaction among learners, fellow teachers and school communities, often checking in on students via social media and messaging systems, and exchanging practices and resources with other practitioners, enhancing a sense of community within the profession.”